 It is the goal of the 2nd Regiment to:

-a) PRESENT to all people as a well-regulated, trained, equipped, and knowledgeable militia unit consisting of ordinary citizens rather than professional soldiers.
+a) PRESENT to all people as a non-political, non-extremist, well-regulated, trained, equipped, and knowledgeable militia unit consisting of ordinary citizens rather than professional soldiers.

-b) ASSIST all citizens in event of natural disasters, for civil defense, and in defense of self and our great state.
+b) ASSIST all citizens in event of natural disasters, for civil defense, and in defense of self, our country, and our great state.

-d) TRAIN members in disciplines necessary to the function of a militia, and individually.
-Including: First Aid, Land Navigation, Emergency Preparedness, and Community Service.
+d) TRAIN members in skills necessary to the function of a community organization, militia, and individually.
+Including: Conflict Resolution, Critical Thinking, US Constitutional History, First Aid, Land Navigation, Emergency Preparedness, and Community Service.

 f) INFORM members of local, national, and global events which would imperil the State and/or Nation and potentially interfere with the ability of our great nation to continue to operate as intended by the Constitution.

-g) ENCOURAGE members to stand against all tyranny which potentially threatens to undermine our form of government, our freedoms, and these United States of America.
+g) ENCOURAGE members to stand against all oppressiveness, inciteful behaviors and speech which potentially threatens to undermine our form of government, our freedoms, and these United States of America.

 h) UPHOLD constitutional rule of law whereby all citizens have the right to trial by a jury of their peers in a court of law.